 Panicle hydrangeas bloom on new wood

-Like Annabelles, panicle hydrangeas bloom on new wood.
-Since there’s no danger of cutting off blooms, they can be pruned in late winter or early spring before new growth.
+Panicle hydrangeas also bloom on new wood.
+As a result, they can be pruned in late winter or early spring before they produce new growth.
 Cut them to the ground or to just a few feet above the soil depending on the size plant you want to maintain.
 The best known of the panicle hydrangeas include PeeGee and Limelight.

 THE SUNNY SIDE OF LIMELIGHT HYDRANGEAS